rabauke/mpl/doc/README.md

 where the compiler will find it, e.g., `/usr/local/include` on a typical Unix/Linux system.

-For convinance and better integration into various IDEs, MPL also comes with CMake support.
+For convenience and better integration into various IDEs, MPL also comes with CMake support.
 To install MPL via CMake get the sources and create a new `build` folder in the MPL source directory, e.g.,
 ```shell